 “I wasn’t going to leave you!
 I wanted to get us some counseling, some help, that’s all!”

-Tears streamed down both cheeks as she screamed and begged.
-Her wailing became more incoherent until she was just babbling as the boyfriend’s shouts grew more and more incomprehensible and profane.
-The couple were reduced to little more than grunts when they arrived at the edge.
+Her cheeks were stained with wet mascara tears as she screamed and begged.
+Her wailing became more incoherent until she was just babbling.
+Her boyfriend’s shouts, in the meantime, grew more and more incomprehensible and profane.
+The couple was reduced to little more than grunts when they arrived at the edge.

 “There’s one last thing I need you to do for me.”